raghvendra5688/Drug-Repurposing/README.md

 # A Consensus of In-silico Sequence-based Modeling Techniques for Compound-Viral Protein Activity Prediction for SARS-COV-2

+The guidelines to setup the environment and all the packages required to run our framework is available in `installation_guide.md` file

 Here we provide the scripts, data, model and results for predicting compound-viral activity scores using our pipeline.

 Details about how to obtain the training and test set for the predictive models is provided in the data folder.